-Light aircraft from Maun ~45 min flight time or Kasane ~1h25 flight time to Jao Airstrip, then ~45 min by vehicle to camp; depending on water levels, the last approach may be by boat rather than vehicle.
+Light aircraft from Maun ~40 min flight time or from Kasane ~1h25 flight time to Jao Airstrip, then ~45 min by vehicle to camp; depending on water levels, the last approach may be by boat rather than vehicle.
 Private charters and seasonal heli access are available.

-Camp-style and generous: early coffee and bakes, proper breakfasts after drive or mokoro, fresh salads and savoury pies at lunch, and fireside dinners under southern stars; private deck or bush set-ups are easy to arrange with notice.
+Camp-style and generous: early proper breakfasts set-up, and after morning drive or mokoro a lunch buffet is served with fresh salads, savoury pies and dishes.
+In the evenings enjoy fireside buffet style dinners under southern stars with other guests.
+Private deck or bush set-ups are easy to arrange with notice.

 A dry bag and microfiber cloth for cameras, sandals that can get wet, a warm layer for cool dawn outings on the water, polarized sunglasses for glare, soft-soled shoes for boardwalks, and a soft duffel for light-aircraft limits.